Zephyr™ 1.75mm Filament Extruder

 # Periodic Inspection

 To ensure the gearbox and its components last a long time, we recommend conducting periodic comprehensive inspections and maintenance.
-Regularly check all the gears and the housing.
-To do this, disassemble the top cover from the top to expose the gears.
+Regularly check all the gears and housing.
+To do this, disassemble the front end of the extruder.
 Use towels to clean away most of the old grease.
 Replace any gears that show excessive wear marks or have worn-down teeth.

 Zephyr Left Cover Removal